morrislab/RBPbinding/README.md

 # RBP sequence specificity

+(Current version does not contain RNA sequence specificities.
+Experimental data will be provided upon submission.
+Consequently, only scripts that work without RNA binding specificities can be executed)

 This directory contains the code for "Reconstructing sequence specificities of RNA binding proteins across eukaryotes".

-We developed a linear embedding model to understand the relationship between protein sequence patterns and RNA sequence specificity.
+We used a joint linear embedding approach to model the relationship between protein sequence and RNA sequence specificity.

 Recommended: create virtual python 2.7 environment and install dependencies in dependencies.txt